 When both the student's sponsor and the chair of his or her defense committee have approved the draft as acceptable for defense, it may be distributed to the rest of the committee.

 Both logistics and courtesy dictate that the defense be scheduled at least four weeks after the date of the distribution so that committee members have ample time to read the dissertation.
-The semester in which the student distributes the dissertation is the last term in which she or he must register and pay the m&f fees, even if the defense takes place in the succeeding semester.
+The semester in which the student distributes the dissertation is the last term in which she or he must register and is billed for m&f fees, even if the defense takes place in the succeeding semester.
 The last day of the fall semester is the Friday before the beginning of spring term, generally the Friday before the Martin Luther King holiday; the last day of the spring semester is the Friday before the beginning of the fall term, generally the Friday before Labor Day.
 (There is no summer term or summer registration in the Communications program.)

 The doctoral defense will be conducted by a committee composed of exactly five members.
 It is the responsibility of the student's sponsor and/or defense chair, not the student, to choose and invite the final two members of the defense committee.
 GSAS policy states that students should NOT be put in the position of approaching faculty members about serving on their committee.